jaisrael1/SudokuSolver/README.md

 # sudoku
-This project solves sudoku puzzles using Constraint Satisfaction and Backtracking search.
+This project solves sudoku puzzles using Constraint Propogation and Backtracking search.
 It will also identify if the puzzle has no solution.

 Jason Israel